atchopba/twitter-search/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-- Rename the config-template.py file to config.py
+- Rename the init.env file to .env
-- Put the right parameters in the config.py file
+- Put the right parameters in the .env file

 ### Prerequisites